 Licensing of Houses in Multiple Occupation (HMOs)

+Note: A household can be a single person or certain members of the same family who live together.
 The Private Sector Housing team can provide guidance on what constitutes a family.
-For more details, see Housing Act 2004, Section 258 in Useful links.
+For more details please see the Housing Act 2004, Section 258 in Useful links.

 Summary of requirements